-The Reigns of the Spectral Tiger produces a level 20 (rare quality) mount; Reigns of the Swift Spectral Tiger produces the level 40 (epic quality) version which has extra armor on its legs and tail.
-Both the rare and epic version automatically adjust speed to your highest land riding skill and can be learned by same character.
+The Reigns of the Spectral Tiger produces a level 20 (rare quality) mount; Reigns of the Swift Spectral Tiger produces the level 40 (epic quality) version, which has extra armor on its legs and tail.
+Both the rare and epic versions automatically adjust speed to your highest land riding skill and can be learned by the same character.

 The Spectral Tiger is the rarest of all loot cards, and it produces the most highly sought-after, prestigious, and expensive mount in all of World of Warcraft.
 The chance of obtaining a Spectral Tiger card is 1/484 booster packs, and it has been known to sell from anywhere between $550 to $1000.

 So, why isn't the Spectral Tiger only number two?
 It's purely a matter of personal tastes, but I would argue that since it has been around for a long time now, it lacks a certain element of surprise.
 On my server, I have seen it a number of times over the years.
 This isn't yet the case, however, for number one ...

 Released in February of 2013, The Ghastly Charger is the newest TCG mount, and it is badass.
 Ghastly Charger's Skull is obtained from the Ghostly Charger card in the Betrayal of the Guardian TCG expansion.

 This level 20 spectral skeletal horse emits violet-colored vapor from its mane and hooves.
 It is usable as both a land and flying mount, adjusting to your highest riding skill.